Gravitational Atoms from Topological Stars: Quasimodes in the large scalar mass limit

 \section{Quasimodes in the large scalar mass limit}

-The computation in this section is valid for the TS case only, as it targets the modes that localize in the classically allowed region that extends from the star surface outwards in the language of Section~\eqref{sec:ZeroKK} - that is, the TS modes.
+The computation in this section is valid for the TS case only, as it targets modes localized in the classically allowed region that extends from the star surface outwards in the language of Section~\ref{sec:ZeroKK} -- that is, the TS modes.

 One should be able to replicate the construction from the previous section, but targeting the TS modes, as qualitatively they are also bound states sharply peaked in a local minimum.
-From the regime of validity of the eikonal approximation\footnote{All arguments in both approximations hold for $\tilde{k}=0$, where it is much easier to infer the relevant regime.}, one anticipates that $\tilde{\mu}$ much larger than any other scale in the problem should be the appropriate regime to characterize these modes, most likely in a regime where they are very close to the star surface.
+From the regime of validity of the eikonal approximation (all arguments in both approximations hold for $\tilde{k}=0$, where it is much easier to infer the relevant regime), one anticipates that the appropriate regime to characterize these modes is one where $\tilde{\mu}$ is much larger than any other scale in the problem -- most likely, a regime where the modes are very close to the star's surface.

 The mathematical procedure is the same as in the previous section, just in a different limit, namely, $\tilde{\mu}\gg1$.
-We first look at the derivative of the potential in order to identify a change of coordinates, so that the minimum is localized at $z=1$ to leading order for $\tilde{\mu}\gg1$.
+We first look at the derivative of the potential in order to identify a change of coordinates, so that the minimum is localized at $z=1$ to leading order in $\tilde{\mu}\gg1$.
 The required transformation is: